-When a boss catches an employee napping at work, are they likely to be fired or will the employer realise that taking a nap doesn’t always need to be seen negatively; the employee may simply have been recharging their batteries?
+When a boss catches an employee napping at work, are they likely to be fired or will the employer realize that getting some rest doesn’t always need to be seen negatively; the employee may simply have been recharging their batteries?
 No prizes for choosing the right answer there.

 The after-effects of returning to work after a short rest period